spdk/spdk/README.md

 [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) must also be installed for NVMe support.

-Download DPDK as a subdirectory in the SPDK repository as described above.
-You do *not* need to build DPDK - the Vagrant scripts will do this for you.
 If you are behind a corporate firewall, set http_proxy and https_proxy in your environment before running the following steps.